-Remember you do not have to elect the PRB option when you terminate from service even if you had elected to participate in the PRB at your normal retirement date.
-If you do not elect the PRB option when you terminate from service (i.e., retire), your monthly pension benefits will be calculated using your service, average final compensation and pension benefit formula as of the date you actually retire, not as of an earlier PRB participation date.
-By not electing the PRB at retirement you will receive credit for additional service and pay increases up to your actual retirement date.
+Remember if you elect RPRB Option (1) you do not have to elect the RPRB option when you terminate from service even if you had elected to participate in the RPRB at your normal retirement date.
+If you do not elect the RPRB option when you terminate from service (i.e., retire), your monthly pension benefits will be calculated using your service, average final compensation and pension benefit formula as of the date you actually retire, not as of an earlier RPRB participation date.
+By not electing the RPRB at retirement you will receive credit for additional service and pay increases up to your actual retirement date.

-What is the Planned Retirement Benefit date?
+What is the Reformed Planned Retirement Benefit date?

-The PRB date is the date used to calculate your pension benefit if you elect the PRB option.
-To participate in the PRB you must make a written election no later than 60 days after reaching your normal retirement date.
-However, you choose the actual PRB date at the time you elect the PRB option and are ending your employment with the City.
-The PRB date is generally any date between the date you elected to participate in the PRB and the date you stop working, but not before your normal retirement date.
-If you reach age 52 with more than 25 years of service your PRB date can be before your normal retirement date at age 52 but not before the later of age 47 or the age you reached 25 years of service.
+The RPRB date is the date used to calculate your pension benefit if you elect the RPRB option.
+To participate in the RPRB you must make a written election at any time after reaching your normal retirement date.
+However, you choose the RPRB date at the time you elect the RPRB option and are ending your employment with the City.
+The RPRB date is generally any date between the date you elected to participate in the RPRB and the date you stop working, but not before your normal retirement date.

-The maximum PRB period is eight years if you were vested on September 30, 2011 and five years if you were not vested on that date.
-Your pension benefit will be calculated based on your accrued benefit on your PRB date.
+The maximum RPRB period is eight years if you were vested on September 30, 2011 and five years if you were not vested on that date.
+Your pension benefit will be calculated based on your accrued benefit on your RPRB date.